Mastodon Follow

 storage: 40Gi

 The disk will be available as “/dev/name-disk” in the VM, using the string from .volumeClaimTemplate.metadata.name as name.
-If no name is defined in the metadata, then “/dev/disk-n” is used instead, with n being the index of the disk definition in the list of disks.
+If no name is defined in the metadata, then “/dev/disk-n” is used instead, with n being the index of the volume claim template in the list of disks.

-PVCs generated from stateful set definitions are considered “precious” and never removed automatically.
-This behavior fits perfectly for VMs.
-Usually, you do not want the disks to be removed automatically when you (maybe accidentally) remove the CR for the VM.
-To simplify the lookup for an eventual (manual) removal, all PVCs are labeled with “app.kubernetes.io/name: vm-runner”, “app.kubernetes.io/instance: vmName”, and “app.kubernetes.io/managed-by: vm-operator”.
+PVCs are never removed automatically.
+Usually, you do not want your VMs disks to be removed when you (maybe accidentally) remove the CR for the VM.
+To simplify the lookup for an eventual (manual) removal, all PVCs are labeled with “app.kubernetes.io/name: vm-runner”, “app.kubernetes.io/instance: vmName”, and “app.kubernetes.io/managed-by: vm-operator”, making it easy to select the PVCs by label in a delete command.

 Choosing an image for the runner